Sopuruoti641/Sopuruoti641/README.md

 I recently worked on a small interactive rock paper scissors game.
 Check it out!

-- 👾 I’m currently learning more about Javascript and react.
+- 👾 I’m currently learning more about backend authentication and honing my frontend skills with CSS.
 - 👾 How to reach me: **sopuruoti641@gmail.com**
 - 👾 All of my projects are available here --> https://github.com/Sopuruoti641?tab=repositories
 <h3 align="left">Lets connect!:</h3>